sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

    additionally assumes that the population standard deviation is known (fixed at some value σ\ :sub:`0`\).
 The null hypothesis (left) is that the population mean μ is equal to some specified value μ\ :sub:`0`.
-The alternative hypothesis is that the population mean differs from this value, μ ≠ μ\ :sub:`0`.
+The alternative hypothesit is that the population mean differs from this value, μ ≠ μ\ :sub:`0`.

 .. ----------------------------------------------------------------------------